dominch/redmine_highlightjs/README.md

 1. Restart the server (this will ensure that the CSS file and other assets are copied to the right place)
 1. (optional) Configure color theme in Administration -> Plugins -> HighlightJS

+# Browser Restrictions

+Plugin is restricted to work with following browsers (or newer):

+      Browser.new('Safari', '2'),
+      Browser.new('Firefox', '3'),
+      Browser.new('Chrome', '10'),
+      Browser.new('Internet Explorer', '9')

+If You find out that there are some problems with Your browser then report bug in github, so we can turn it off for selected software.
+Some people still using old browsers like IE8, when others are up to date.
+IE8 is unsupported by main lib so there is nothing better than turning on coderay again.

 # Usage

 This plugin will replace existing Coderay highlights,